Aleksthu/UdemyPersonalSite2/README.md

-# A personal website built following a Udemy CSS/Bootstrap4 tutorial.
+# A personal website built following a Udemy CSS tutorial.